 Amicus Therapeutics

-To serve patients with rare diseases by becoming the leading global biotechnology company
+To deliver novel medicines for rare diseases by becoming the leading global biotechnology company dedicated to this space.

 Amicus Therapeutics SWOT Analysis

-To serve patients with rare diseases by becoming the leading global biotechnology company
+To deliver novel medicines for rare diseases by becoming the leading global biotechnology company dedicated to this space.

 Strengths